MeteoSwiss/meteodata-lab/docs/installation.rst

       ./scripts/setup_poetry.sh

    This will install Poetry (if not already available), set up the virtual environment, and install all dependencies with extras.

-You can find more information about contributing to meteodata-lab at our `Contributing page <https://meteoswiss.github.io/meteodata-lab/contributing.html>`_.

 Interaction with Jenkins and Github actions